BLOG

 How you can respond:

 “If you don't mind me asking, what turned you off from [company/service] the last time you used it?
 Over the past couple of quarters, we've been making strides to make improvements.
-Would you be opposed to sitting down to take a look at how we have improved from [time period]?"
+Would you be opposed to sitting down to take a look at how we have improved since you last used us?
+It's a learning opportunity for us as well so we'd definitely appreciate your time."

 Now that you have a better idea about how to navigate some of the most common cold outreach objections, it’s time to continue sharpening your cold calling skills.